simonpcouch/anyflights/cran-comments.md

 * win-builder (release)

 ## R CMD check results
-There were no ERRORs, WARNINGs, or NOTEs.
+There were no ERRORs or WARNINGs

+There was one NOTE, as this is an initial submission.

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.